QubesOS/qubes-doc/developer/building/pedos-builder.md

     make get-sources

-    # And now to build all Qubes rpms (this will take a few hours):
+    # And now to build all PedOS rpms (this will take a few hours):

-    make qubes
+    make PedOS

     # ... and then to build the ISO